Iteranya/DiscordBot/README.md

 ### Seamless Character Swapping
 - There is only one slash command, and that is to bring up the character list!
 - Because you only need to say a character's name or answer to their reply
+- Use double slash `//` in the beginning of your message to hide it from the AI and context (the emoji still appears, but it won't reply)
 - All characters uses Webhooks!
 So different avatar for different name~
 - Adding character is as easy as making a json and putting them in the characters folder! (refer to character MD file please)

 ### Image Recognition
-- Uses the all new [Microsoft's Florence 2 AI](https://huggingface.co/microsoft/Florence-2-base-ft) for object recognition
+- Uses the the finetune of Microsoft's Florence 2 AI [MiaoshouAI/Florence-2-base-PromptGen-v2.0](MiaoshouAI/Florence-2-base-PromptGen-v2.0) for object recognition
-- Uses Llava by default for vibe detection
+- ~~Uses Llava by default for vibe detection~~ Optional!!!
 - Combined, this puppy can *almost* beat most Open Source Image detection out there!
 Recognizing the object and getting the vibe and aesthetic at the same time!

 ### Character Text Edit and Deletion